balderdashy/sails-docs/Views.md

 # View Partials

 Partials are just like they sound.
-A View Partial is only a small part of the overall dom that you see on your web application.
-With that said, a partial is nothing more than another (smaller) ejs file.
-Lets take a look at a partial from the sails example, and how we should include it from another ejs file.
+A View Partial is only a small part of the overall DOM that you see on your web application.
+With that said, a partial is nothing more than another (smaller) EJS file.
+Lets take a look at a partial from the Sails example, and how we should include it from another EJS file.

 **/views/site/partials/footer.ejs**
 ```